netcrest/pado/README.md

 ## Supported JDK Versions

-Pado requires JDK 1.7 to compile and runs on JDK 1.7 and 1.8.
+:exclamation: Pado requires JDK 1.7 or 1.8 to compile and runs on JDK 1.7 and 1.8.

 ## Building Pado